wombleton/gitlaw-nz/acts/B/Building Research Levy Act 1969.md

 *   In this Act, unless the context otherwise requires,---

+    _applicable auditing and assurance standard_ has the same meaning as in [section 5][24] of the Financial Reporting Act 2013

-    _association_ means the Building Research Association of New Zealand (Incorporated), a society incorporated under the [Incorporated Societies Act 1908][22]; and, where appropriate, includes the board of the association
+    _association_ means the Building Research Association of New Zealand (Incorporated), a society incorporated under the [Incorporated Societies Act 1908][25]; and, where appropriate, includes the board of the association

     _builder_, in relation to any construction work, means---